 What is Periodontal disease?

-Periodontal disease, or gum disease, is a chronic inflammatory condition which affects the gums and underlying bone around teeth.
-It is caused by our body’s response to an imbalance in the good and bad bacteria in our mouths.
+Periodontal disease, or gum disease, is a chronic inflammatory condition.
+Gum diseases affect the gums and underlying bone around teeth and are caused by our body’s response to an imbalance in the good and bad bacteria in our mouth.
 This bacteria usually builds up in the plaque and tartar that forms on our teeth between dental visits.
-This condition has been seen in patients as young as 14 years old, but is more common among adults.
+This condition has been seen in patients as young as 14 years old.
+Generally, however, it is more common among adults.
 Genetics and other risk factors can determine a person’s likelihood of developing this condition.
 It is important to identify and treat periodontal disease appropriately.
-Research shows that the chronic inflammation associated with periodontal disease can have a serious impact on the heart, lungs, bones, and blood-sugar levels.
+Research shows that the chronic inflammation associated with periodontal disease can have a serious impact on the heart, lungs, bones, and blood sugar levels.
 For pregnant women, periodontal disease can also have a significant negative effect on fetal development.

-Periodontal disease does not usually cause pain, and is generally a silent disease process.
+Periodontal disease typically does not cause any discomfort.
+Many times, it is considered a silent disease.
 It can cause many other dental complications if not treated promptly.
 Periodontal disease causes changes in the bone levels around teeth and ultimately tooth loss if not treated in the early or moderate stages.